huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Mickey Mouse
 - [ ] Sneezy

-#### Which decade gave us hits like “Mickey”, “Hold Me Now”, and “Like a Virgin”?
+#### Which decade gave us hits like "Mickey", "Hold Me Now", and "Like a Virgin"?

 - [ ] 1970s
 - [x] 1980s
 - [ ] 1990s

-#### In the children’s book series, where is Paddington Bear originally from?
+#### In the children's book series, where is Paddington Bear originally from?

 - [x] Peru
 - [ ] Africa